Prescription Refill Calculator | 30 & 90 Day Refill Date Tool ★★★★★

 How to Never Miss a Prescription Refill

 Set up automatic refills at your pharmacy — most chains offer this free service.
-Use our calculator to know your exact refill date and set calendar reminders.
+Use our prescription refill calculator to know your exact refill date and set calendar reminders.
 For mail-order, request refills 10-14 days before your supply ends.
 Keep a list of all medications with refill schedules.
 Many pharmacies now have apps that send text alerts when refills are ready.
 Some insurance plans offer 90-day supply with free mail delivery for maintenance medications.
-Consider synchronizing all your medications to refill on the same day each month — ask your pharmacist about "medication synchronization" programs.

 When should I refill my 30-day prescription?

 For a 30-day prescription, you should refill 5-7 days before your current supply runs out.
 Most insurance allows refills at 75-80% of days supply (day 22-24 of a 30-day supply).
-Use our calculator above to get your exact refill date.
+Use our 30 day prescription refill calculator above.

 How does a 90-day prescription refill work?

 A 90-day prescription provides a 3-month supply, often through mail-order pharmacy.
 Insurance typically allows refills at 75-80% (day 68-72).
-This saves money and reduces pharmacy trips.
+Our 90 day prescription refill calculator shows exact dates.

 How early can I refill my prescription?

-Enter your last fill date, days supply (30 or 90), and daily dosage.
-The calculator automatically shows: supply end date, earliest refill date, and days remaining.
+Enter your last fill date, days supply (30 or 90 days), and daily dosage.
+The calculator instantly shows your supply end date, earliest refill date, and days remaining.

 What if I have no refills left on my prescription?